roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Sandboxed-Container management/Create a security sandbox cluster/Create a managed Kubernetes cluster that runs sandboxed containers.md

             -   **Password**: Enter the password that is used to log on to the nodes.
             -   **Confirm Password**: Enter the password again. |

-    2. Configure advanced settings of worker nodes
+    2. Configure advanced settings of worker nodes.

         |Parameter|Description|
         |---------|-----------|